 A Lifetime of Support Through a Game-Changing Model

-Staffed by two full-time educational persistence professionals, our Graduate Support Office (GSO) offers targeted resources and programming to ensure that the academic growth, character formation and call to service of our graduating students are supported and encouraged through high school, college and beyond.
-We don’t send our graduates out into the world alone, we continue to walk with them throughout their educational journey.
+Staffed by two full-time educational persistence professionals, our Graduate Support Program offers targeted resources and programming to ensure that the academic growth, character formation and call to service of our graduating students are supported and encouraged through high school, college and beyond.
+We don’t send our graduates out into the world alone, we continue to walk with them throughout their educational journey and careers.

 Some of the most frequently provided Graduate Support opportunities include: